stuffedwombat/stuffedwombat.github.io/discourse_tracker.md

 [back](thinking)

-* I will try to update this list whenever some "important" discourse is going on.
+*I will try to update this list whenever some "important" discourse is going on.
 Over time, this list should become a kind of chronic of twitter discourse.
 If there is some discourse going on and I do not track it, feel free to contact me on twitter to make me aware of it!*

+Tracking started in May 2021
 Last updated: May 2021

 -----------